croogo/documentation/en/1.4/designers/themes/file-structure.md

          * screenshot.png
       * theme.yml

 Do not forget the theme.json file.
 Your theme will not be available in the admin panel otherwise.

-If using a version of Croogo 1.4 from before Dec 24th 2011 then your theme requires a theme.yaml file as in Croogo 1.3 (http://wiki.croogo.org/1.3/designers/themes/yaml-file).
+If using a version of Croogo 1.4 from before Dec 24th 2011 then your theme requires a theme.yaml file as explained here: [1.3 > Designers > Themes > Yaml file](http://wiki.croogo.org/1.3/designers/themes/yaml-file).